-I am sure you wondered at some point, how many websites are there in the internet?
-That depends which part of internet you are referring to.
-Assuming you are referring our visible web which is a fraction of the internet, now there are over 4.5 Billion websites according to world wide web size.
-70% of those are not based on any kind of CMS, But still 27% of all websites on internet running on WordPress.
-That’s 1.2 Billions websites, running on WordPress at this moment, or in other words, one of every 20 websites of internet is running on WordPress.
+I am sure you wondered at some point, how many websites are there on the internet?
+Well, that depends on which part of the internet we are talking about.
+Assuming you are referring to our visible web, which is a fraction of the internet, now there are over 4.5 Billion websites according to world wide web size.
+70% of those are not using any CMS (Content Mangement System).
+But still 27% of all sites on the internet running on WordPress.
+That’s 1.2 Billion websites, running on WordPress at this moment, or in other words, one of every 20 websites of the internet is running on WordPress.
 Crazy!!
 WordPress is so damn popular.
 But why is that?
-How WordPress managed to get this much popularity, and does that mean WordPress is the answer for all of your web solutions?
-Well, Lets see…
+How WordPress managed to get this much popularity?
+And does that mean WordPress is the answer for all of your web solutions?
+Well, Let’s see.

 WordPress, The Good

 Well, we all love WordPress, don’t we?
-The statistical number above reflects that clearly.
+The statistical number above reflects that.
 WordPress is popular for reasons.
-And one of the main reason is its user friendliness.
-I mean, Think about a story of a small business owner who doesn’t know any sort of coding.
-But he can set up his website for his business within 5 mins in ease with WordPress.
+And one of the main reasons is its user-friendliness.
+I mean, Think about a story of a small business owner who doesn’t have any coding skills.
+But he can set up his website for his business within 5 mins at ease with WordPress.
 That’s a wow factor!
-Another important reason is availability of wide range of plugins for it for almost anything you can think of for your site.
-Social sharing? no problem!
-Jetpack is build in with WordPress.
+Another important reason is the availability of a wide range of plugins for it for almost anything you can think of for your site.
+Social sharing?
+No problem!
+Jetpack is built-in with WordPress.
 Email Newsletter, well, it’s also in JetPack.
 But think about the case, that small business guy wants to sell his products online.
-With no coding skill, he can do it obviously with WooCommerce.
+With no coding skills, he can do it obviously with WooCommerce.
 And yes, a lot more alternate of this plugin.

-The story can be extended to other areas, There are bunch of GREAT WordPress theme (if I call those just theme, It would be underestimated) at themeforest.net where you can find almost any type of your needed solution as a WordPress theme format.
-Isn’t it great!!
+We can see the same use case in a lot of other areas.
+There are a bunch of GREAT WordPress themes (calling those just themes is just underestimation) at themeforest.net where you can find almost any type of your needed solution as a WordPress theme format.
+Isn’t it great?!

-Well, This list can go on and on… More time is passing, WordPress is becoming OS of web, or may be it already has.
+Well, This list can go on and on.
+More time is passing, WordPress is becoming OS of the web, or maybe it already has.

 WordPress, The Bad

 Now we are looking to WordPress more closely.
-All things seems nice with WordPress, but think again, even tho its more like now the OS of web, but it was built for Blogs.
-It is still focused on Blog.
-The current number of WordPress plugins at WordPress.org while I am writing this post is, 49,627.
+All things seem nice with WordPress so far.
+But think again, even tho it is more like now the OS of the web, the original goal was to build it for blogs.
+The blog engine is still the core part of WordPress.
+The current number of WordPress plugins at WordPress.org, while I am writing this post, is 49,627.
 So, About 50,000 plugins!
-What can be bad about it?
+What can be so wrong about it?
 Well, It’s not about the quantity, it’s about quality.
-From my experience, to find a particular solution at WordPress plugin repository, I have to try at least 4-5 different plugins before I finally get a fair one.
-I know it’s opensource effort, everyone is doing whatever they can do to contribute, but sometimes end-user can get frustrated about poorly written plugins, out of date plugins (confession, I have some already there, which I can not support actively anymore) and Freemeum plugins.
+From my experience, to find a particular solution at the WordPress plugin repository, I have to try at least 4-5 different plugins before I finally get a fair one.
+I know it’s an opensource effort, everyone is doing whatever they can do to contribute, but sometimes end-user can get frustrated about poorly written plugins, out of date plugins (confession, I have some already there, which I can not support actively anymore) and Freemium plugins.

 Back to again point one, WordPress is primarily a blog engine.
-So anything you want to extend it according to your need, need to done in blog type way, with writing plugins.
-In development perspective, it can be so much pain at some extent to write a custom blog type and proper fields set up for it and also proper template files for it in theme, even tho WordPress has a rich api for that.
+So anything you want to extend it according to your needs has to do in a certain way.
+From the development perspective, it can be so much pain to some extent to write a custom blog type and proper fields set up for it and also related template files for it in theme.
+Even tho WordPress has a rich API for that.

-And again, back to that our little story of that business man, He already is having nice time, bringing his business online without coding knowledge, Just with WordPress and some of those 50,000 plugins.
-But as a online business requires many things, and you can find almost anything as plugin format, from a small redirection to another page, to ERP.
-Eventually you will end up using a whole lot of plugins just to run a site (or business I might say).
-Dan Norris, co-founder of WordPress website support service WP Curve, recommends 20 to be a good number.
-But, in real life experience, most of WordPress installation doesn’t follow this limit, which will lead us to the next point, the ugly part.
-Just for a quick visual, Some WordPress backend might look like this after using a bunch of plugins…
+And again, back to that our little story of that businessman, He already is having a nice time, bringing his business online without coding knowledge, Just with WordPress and some of those 50,000 plugins.
+But as an online business requires many things, and you can find almost anything as plugin format, from a small redirection to another page, to ERP.
+Eventually, you will end up using a whole lot of plugins just to run a site (or business I might say).
+Dan Norris, the co-founder of WordPress website support service WP Curve, recommends 20 to be a good number.
+But, in real-life experience, most of the WordPress installation doesn’t follow this limit, which will lead us to the next point, the ugly part.
+Just for a quick visual, Some WordPress backend might look like this after using a bunch of plugins.

-So you get the picture, its super confusing when it gets like that.
+So you get the picture.
+It is super confusing when it gets like that.

-About themes, ready themes are good for kick-start, but as I mentioned earlier, having an extensive backend framework at theme is a trend now.
-It make sense when you use a general purpose WordPress theme, but then again, A very important question, Is you site is a general one?
-Of course not, no one ever use all the features comes with a general purpose theme.
-So where those unused feature go?
-Those don’t go anywhere, those stays at your site and slow down things.
-Pretty wired right?
+About themes, ready themes are suitable for a kick-start.
+But as I mentioned earlier, having an extensive backend framework inside a theme is a trend now.
+It makes sense when you use a general-purpose WordPress theme, but then again, A fundamental question, Is your site is a general one?
+Of course not, no one ever uses all the features that come with a general-purpose theme.
+So where those unused features go?
+Those don’t go anywhere, those stay at your site and slow down things.
+Pretty wired, right?

-And at last, when you realize, you are using too much of plugins, themes and resource, which is damaging your site’s performance, now you know you have to do something about it.
+And at last, when you realize, you are using too many plugins, themes, and resources, which is damaging your site’s performance, now you know you have to do something about it.
 Because according to google,

 60% of mobile users expect mobile websites to load within 3 seconds.
 And on average, 75% of people will abandon a mobile website if it takes any longer than 5 seconds to load.